 No, there are the only areas of nursing that a notation applies.

-No, a notation is not an indication of any concern about your performance or ability as a nurse.
-Notations are used to provide relevant information to employers and the public on an individual’s registration status.
+No, a notation is not an indication of any concern about your performance or ability as an RN.
+Notations are used to provide relevant information to employers and the public on an individual’s registration status, in these circumstances the area in which they are qualified

-The NMBA assesses all registered nurses against the three qualification criteria for registered nurses.
+The NMBA assesses all internationally qualified RNs against the three qualification criteria for registered nurses.
 In order to be eligible for registration, applicants must meet all three criteria, as well as all registration standards listed on the application form, such as recency of practice and English language skills.
 Criterion 3 requires that your qualification must be assessed as being equivalent to an Australian Bachelor degree (AQF level 7).

 Yes, you are responsible for making sure that your employer meets the NMBA’s requirements for supervised practice.

 The NMBA can decide to impose whatever conditions it considers necessary or desirable for your particular circumstances.
-It is likely that your registration will be subject to conditions that will require you to demonstrate competence to practise as a registered nurse against the Registered nurse standards for practice.
+It is likely that your registration will be subject to conditions that will require you to demonstrate competence to practise as a registered nurse (relevant to your area of practice) against the Registered nurse standards for practice.
 These are the standards that provide the minimum expectation of practice for a registered nurse and they inform the education standards for registered nurses in Australia.

 Other requirements that may be included in your conditions include: